 Place a stack of packing paper or newsprint on your work surface.
 The sheets should be large enough to accommodate the plates you need to pack.

 Place the first plate in the center of the top sheet and fold one corner of the sheet over the plate until it's completely covered.

 Take the next plate and place it on top of the first plate.
 Wrap the remaining three corners of the plain newsprint sheet over the second plate.

 Box up the Plates

 Place the two plates in the box of the box on their sides.
 Plates should never be packed flat as this can lead to breaking.
-If the box encounters any kind of force, plates on their edge can sustain a lot more pressure than if they're laid flat on the bottom of the box.
+If the box encounters any force, plates on their edge can sustain a lot more pressure than if they're laid flat on the bottom of the box.

 Keep Wrapping and Stacking

 Continue wrapping and placing the plates in the box until the box is tightly packed as shown in the picture.